kypexfly/devto-clone/README.md

 ## Dev.to Clone
-This is a fullstack clone-like version of [dev.to](https://dev.to) with Next.js 13 and TypeScript.
+Full-stack clone-like version of [Dev.to](https://dev.to) with Next.js 13 and TypeScript.
+Implements user authentication with Auth.js, infinite scroll, bookmark, tag and reaction system, posts written with Markdown, and SSR for great SEO.

-> This project is still in development.
-Not production ready yet.

 ## Features
 - [x] OAuth with Google and Github